DomainDrivenArchitecture/c4k-common/README.md

 #### Ingress

-In most cases we use 'generate-ingress-and-cert' which generates an ingres in combination with letsencrypt cert for a named service.
+In most cases we use `generate-ingress-and-cert` which generates an ingress in combination with letsencrypt cert for a named service.

 ```clojure
 (deftest should-generate-ingress-and-cert